 An advantage of a Lever Action Shotgun

-Lever actions have shorter movements than a pump action, which requires full arm movement to chamber a round.
-You also use your trigger hand to lever a shell and fire, giving you some say much better control and faster cycling.
+Lever actions have shorter movements than a pump action, which requires full arm movement to the chamber around.
+You also use your trigger hand to lever a shell and fire, giving you much better control and faster cycling, similar to that of a traditional rimfire rifle.

 Making A Choice